angelrodes/NUNAIT/README.md

 # NUNAIT
-Supporting information for the manuscript *"The NUNAtak Ice Thinning (NUNAIT) calculator for cosmonuclide elevation profiles."* submitted to *Geosciences*.
+Supporting information for the manuscript *"The NUNAtak Ice Thinning (NUNAIT) calculator for cosmonuclide elevation profiles."* accepted for publication in *Geosciences*.

 ![NUNAIT_logo](https://user-images.githubusercontent.com/53089531/129394469-bd579e0d-14f3-4eeb-98ef-528a92301586.png)